 The debt collection industry makes more than one billion consumer contacts annually (as of 2013), and more than 30 million debts are in collections annually.
 ACA International states that, “Data from the Federal Reserve Bank of New York indicates only about 14% of consumers had debt in collections in 2015.
 Furthermore, prior research has found that between 90 and 95% of all outstanding consumer debt is paid on time and in compliance with the consumers’ contractual obligations (DBA International, 2014; Zywicki, 2015).”

-There was about $3.5 trillion in total outstanding consumer credit as of October 2015.
-In the U.S. household participation in the major consumer credit markets is approximately:
+There was about $4.225 trillion in total outstanding consumer credit as of February 2020.
+In the U.S., participation in the major consumer credit markets is approximately:

 Graphic via NewYorkFed.org

-According to data from the Federal Reserve Bank of New York, the percentage of the total debt balance in default or delinquent by 90 days or more as of Q3 2015, by loan type, includes:
+According to data from the Federal Reserve Bank of New York, the percentage of the total debt balance in default or delinquent by 90 days or more as of Q4 2019, by loan type, includes (approximate):

-According to the ACA, data from 2013 reveals the portion of debt collection activities industries outsource to third-party debt collection agencies:
+According to 2013 data from ACA International, the portion of debt collection activities industries outsource to third-party debt collection agencies is as follows:

 - Healthcare: 37.9%